 Of course, that’s not the case now.
 The modern B2B-focused website is indistinguishable from any other website.
 Whether you’re looking to redo your website completely or make some updates, here are some examples of B2B websites for inspiration.

 A B2B visitor should expect a website to:

 There's a lot of heavy lifting done by a good B2B website.
 Here are some examples of B2B websites that are doing things right.

 Maersk is a global transport and logistics company.
 With a number of business units operating under the Maersk name, it could be easy for the site to look like lone Lego bricks rather than a unified collection comprising a complete set.
 There's a lot of information to cover in the site—educating visitors about their various markets, industries and thought leadership efforts—and they do it very well.
 People quickly understand who the company is, their culture and core values.
 It resonates on an emotional, human level—a concept that’s happening more and more in B2B.

 Rackspace is a resource for learning about hosting and cloud computing.
 Occasionally, I've used the site for support on behalf of clients.
 In either instance, Rackspace has consistently delivered an ideal user experience over the years.
 That says a lot about how a brand knows its audience, grows with them over time, all while providing the best digital experience.

 The Unity website is used for developing VR/AR applications.
 Since the service allows for creating “flashy” experiences, the website reflects this position.
 It's easy to quickly find any number of resources like downloads, documentation, services listings and more.
 When creating code is the task at hand, the Unity site does a great job of getting you the information you need.

 And we try to practice what we preach.
 When JLG needed a new website, we worked to create a modern, digital reflection of who they are.
-You can read more about our approach and see some sample screen shots.

 Now it’s your turn.
 Let’s hear from you.
 What are some of your favorite B2B websites?